hypervel/hypervel.org/docs/docs/http-client.md

 $response->headers() : array;
 ```

-The `LaravelHyperf\HttpClient\Response` object also implements the PHP `ArrayAccess` interface, allowing you to access JSON response data directly on the response:
+The `Hypervel\HttpClient\Response` object also implements the PHP `ArrayAccess` interface, allowing you to access JSON response data directly on the response:

 ```php
 return Http::get('http://example.com/users/1')['name'];